-- Occasionally lift and/or move objects weighing up to 50 pounds. - Stand, walk, reach, lift, push, pull, talk or hear frequently. - Withstand all demands presented by outside weather conditions at any time of the year. - Withstand a moderate noise level is typically present.
+- Occasionally lift and/or move objects weighing up to 50 pounds. - Stand, walk, reach, lift, push, pull, talk or hear frequently. - Withstand all demands presented by outside weather conditions at any time of the year. - Withstand a moderate noise level.